Engee documentation

-In this example, we show how to test or demonstrate the operation of a logic circuit by manually setting the desired input signals using switches.
+In this example, we will show how to test or demonstrate the operation of a logic circuit by manually setting the necessary input signals using switches.

-By rearranging the input switches we can set any acceptable combination of input signals and study the operation of the circuit under different conditions.
+By rearranging the input switches, we can set any acceptable combination of input signals and study the operation of the circuit in different conditions.

-The output can be studied by running the model and opening the graph panel.
-There the input and output data are collected in the form of a table.
+The output signal can be studied by running the model and opening the chart panel.
+There, the input and output data are collected in the form of a table.

-Let's organise automated testing of this model to see all input combinations.
-In this case our goal will be not to change anything in the topology of the model, but only to rearrange the switches programmatically.
+We will organize automated testing of this model to see all the input combinations.
+At the same time, our goal will be not to change anything in the topology of the model, but only to rearrange the switches programmatically.

 # Если модель еще не открыта, загрузим из файла